thenelsonn/dotfiles/README.md

 with strong [defaults](https://neovim.io/doc/user/vim_diff.html#nvim-defaults),
 builtin LSP client for semantic code inspection and refactoring, and even more with endless number of extensions made by large (Neo)vim's community.
-- [Bash](https://github.com/bminor/bash) - unix shell, command language and processor
-with support for brace expansion, command line completion, basic debugging and signal handling.
-- [Starship](https://starship.rs) - minimal, blazingly fast, and infinitely
-customizable prompt for any shell.
 - [Alacritty](https://github.com/alacritty/alacritty) - modern terminal emulator
 that comes with sensible defaults, but allows for extensive configuration.
 - [Tmux](https://github.com/tmux/tmux) - open-source terminal multiplexer for
 Unix-like operating systems.
+- [Oh My Zsh](https://ohmyz.sh/) - a delightful, open source, community-driven framework for managing your zsh configuration.
+- [zsh](https://www.zsh.org/) - a shell designed for interactive use,
+although it is also a powerful scripting language.
 - [i3](https://github.com/i3/i3) - a tiling window manager for X11.

 ## Installation